 Being diagnosed with an autoimmune condition may drastically affect your quality of life.
 In some instances, it can leave you needing to take long and unexpected breaks from work.
 In other cases, you may become hospitalized, leaving you without an income, or with a reduced income.
 Although your eligibility and rates depend on your condition, it is still important to take steps into ensuring your protection.
+As we delve into this blog, we will explore the importance of taking proactive steps to ensure your protection.
+Join us as we navigate the complexities of life insurance options and provide valuable insights for individuals with autoimmune conditions seeking financial security and peace of mind.

 Many times, we have clients who come to us with the misconception that they are ineligible for life insurance because they have been diagnosed with an autoimmune condition such as lupus or rheumatoid arthritis.
 It’s critical to realize that certain insurers are better than others when it comes to autoimmune diseases.
 A common question we receive is “Can I get life insurance if I have an autoimmune disease?”